scribd/Lucid/Documentation/Setup.md

 	When using this method, the scalar type must match the relationships identifier scalar type.

-	This is mostly used when two or more entities able to share an identifier.
-When used, Lucid generates conversion methods to convert identifiers from one entity type to another.
+	This is mostly used when two or more entities are able to share an identifier.
+When used, Lucid generates some additional conversion methods necessary to convert identifiers from one entity type to another.

 ### Entity Property Description